PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 ---
-title: Still People - Stay Away From Them
+title: Why It IS GOOD To Stay Off STILL People Business
-date: 2022-04-28 07:35:00 +00
+date: 2022-05-18 21:15:00 +00
-categories: [Life, Choices]
+categories: [People, Choices]
-tags: [positive, life]     # TAG names should always be lowercase
+tags: [choices, relationships]     # TAG names should always be lowercase
 ---

-Change is an important thing in the life of man.
+Change is an important thing in the life of every man.
 It is something we cannot do without.
-It ensures renewal and growth in our lives.
-By replacing everything old, unproductive, unhelpful, stagnant or weak with a new thing.
+It ensures renewal and growth in our lives by replacing everything old, unproductive, unhelpful, stagnant or weak with a new thing.
 It is what ensures that we continue to grow and progress.

 What is required of us is to accept the change agent and embrace the process that is required for our transformation.
 Even though this is the truth, it does not happen easily.
 Change can be a difficult process to go through.
 This is because sometimes in order to give us something greater, it takes what we hold to be dear or precious away from us.

 Because of this many people are not able to change.
 They are not able to change because they are not willing to change.

 They are **still** the same all the time.
-And I call them **"Still People"**.
+And you can call them **"Still People"**.

 Walking with still people can have a negative impact on our lives.
 And that is because they would do anything to talk you out of any change that will help improve your life.
 They will rub their fear of change on you.